 - Guide Dang It!: Don't know what to do or where to go in this game?
 Too bad.
 Figure it out yourself, because the "instruction booklet" sure isn't telling you.

-- Hints Are For Losers: The game infamously came with an "instruction manual" with a fake sticker plastered over saying "REAL MEN DON'T NEED INSTRUCTIONS".
+- Hints Are for Losers: The game infamously came with an "instruction manual" with a fake sticker plastered over saying "REAL MEN DON'T NEED INSTRUCTIONS".
+At least it also says that if you really do need instructions to look at the blueprint poster also included with the game for hints.

 - Hit Points: Similar to the Sonic games, Tim doesn't have a typical life meter.
 Taking a hit causes him to lose whatever nuts and bolts he has, only losing a life when he takes a hit while he has none.
 He can grab them back if he's quick enough.